 Actor Jonathan Majors found guilty on 2 charges in domestic assault trial

-NEW YORK -- Actor Jonathan Majors was found guilty on two of four charges in his trial for domestic assault allegations Monday.
+NEW YORK -- Actor Jonathan Majors was found guilty on two of four charges in his trial for domestic assault allegations.

 The jury found Majors guilty of 3rd degree assault, recklessly causing physical injury, and 2nd degree harassment.